Recall elections in Wisconsin

-A recall election in the state of Wisconsin is a procedure by which voters can remove an elected official from office through a direct vote before his or her term has ended.
+A recall election in the state of Wisconsin is a procedure by which voters can remove an elected official from office through a direct vote before the official's term has ended.

 History

 In 1911, newly elected Governor Francis E. McGovern laid out his progressive vision for Wisconsin, which included a proposal for a recall.
 The next week, State Senator Paul O. Husting introduced Senate Joint Resolution 9, which allowed for the recall of every office holder in the state, including both those elected and appointed.
 Several senators did not like that the recall also applied to judges, and attached an exemption for judges.
 The bill passed the Senate 20-7.
 The bill was then passed by the Assembly 64-1.

 Since proposed amendments to the Wisconsin Constitution must pass two consecutive legislatures before going to the people for a vote, Husting introduced his bill again on February 11, 1913.
 The bill passed the Senate 26-1, and the Assembly 72-17.
 The proposed amendment then went to the voters, who, in November 1914, voted it down by a margin of 64 percent to 36 percent.

 A second attempt at a recall amendment came in 1923, when Senator Henry Huber introduced Senate Joint Resolution 39, which allowed for the recall of public officials.
 It passed the Senate 17-12, and the Assembly 60-10.
 In 1924, Huber was elected Lieutenant Governor of Wisconsin, so the second introduction of the resolution was taken up by Max W. Heck.
 It passed the Senate 22-8, and the Assembly 70-22.
 The resolution was scheduled to appear on the November 2, 1926 ballot.

 There was strong opposition to the proposed amendment, because it allowed for the recall of state judges.
 Organizations, such as the State Bar of Wisconsin, the Milwaukee Bar Association, Archbishop Sebastian Gebhard Messmer and the editorial boards of the Milwaukee Journal and the Milwaukee Sentinel.

 The proposed amendment also had its supporters, including the editorial board of the Wisconsin State Journal, the Wisconsin State Federation of Labor, and U.S. Senator Robert M. La Follette Jr.

 The amendment passed, by a margin of 50.6 percent to 49.4 percent.

 In 2011, State Senator Jim Holperin became the first state legislator to be subject to a recall in two different legislative bodies: the Assembly in 1990, and the State Senate in 2011.

 In 2012, Governor Scott Walker became the first governor in U.S. history to survive a recall.